Cray-HPE/docs-csm/glossary.md

 ## xname

 Component names (xnames) identify the geolocation for hardware components in the HPE Cray EX system.
 Every component is uniquely identified by these component names.
-Some, like the system cabinet number or the CDU number, can be changed by site needs.
+Some, like the system cabinet number or the [Coolant Distribution Unit (CDU)](#coolant-distribution-unit-cdu) number, can be changed by site needs.
 There is no geolocation encoded within the cabinet number, such as an X-Y coordinate system to relate to the floor layout of the cabinets.
 Other component names refer to the location within a cabinet and go down to the port on a card or switch or the socket holding a processor or a memory DIMM location.

 For more information, see [Component Names (xnames)](operations/Component_Names_xnames.md).